 But take the second chance NOW to analyze the crap out of yourself.
 Become intimately familiar with every aspect of your personality and temperament.
-Figure out what your gifts and weaknesses are.
+Figure out what your natural strengths and weaknesses are.
 Be brutally honest with yourself.
 Forget about who you think you should be or who you think other people want you to be.
 Focus on who you actually are.
-The good, the bad, and the ugly parts of you all provide valuable insight into finding the best path for you.
+The good, the bad, and the ugly parts of you all provide valuable insight into finding the best new career path for you.
 For starters:

 - Find out your Myers-Briggs personality type.
 The Myers-Briggs system divides people into 16 personality types.
 When you know your type, you can learn what kinds of work other people who are similar to you thrive in.
 Read this article to learn your type.

 - Get The Pathfinder by Nicholas Lore.
 It touches on Myers-Briggs, but also includes several additional questionnaires to get you thinking about qualities and preferences that are worth taking into consideration.
 (Because of the questionnaires, you should get the paperback and not the Kindle version.)